OPEnSLab-OSU/Rain-Catchment-Add-Ons/Calibrator/Tutorials/Tutorials.md

-This folder contains the links to some tutorials that will help in the making of a calibrator.
+This document contains links to the tutorials that will help you post-process the Rain Gauge Calibrator.
 [Drilling](https://youtu.be/0xmJjPRR9ys )
 [Vapor Finishing](https://github.com/OPEnSLab-OSU/Tutorials/blob/master/Vapor%20Finishing/OPEnS_VaporFinishTutorial.md)